Seal of Quezon City: Historical seal (1948-1975)

 First official seal of Quezon City, in use from 1948 to 1975.

-An earlier seal was conceptualized when Quezon City was instated as the national capital in 1948 through Republic Act No. 333 issued by then President Elpidio Quirino.
+An earlier seal was conceptualized when Quezon City was made the national capital in 1948 through Republic Act No. 333 issued by President Elpidio Quirino.
 The seal was made within the same year by the Philippine Heraldry Commission and was attested by then Executive Secretary Emilio Abello.
-The seal featured a design of a shield divided diagonally.
-One side of the shield was in red and the other was in blue.
-At its center is the profile of city founder and former President, Manuel L. Quezon in an oval frame overlaid.
+The seal featured a design of a shield divided diagonally, one field in red and the other in blue.
+At its center is white, oval inescutcheon bearing the profile of city founder and former President Manuel L. Quezon.
 The element is enclosed by a circular ring with the text "Lungsod Quezon" (lit.
 'Quezon City') and "Sagisag na Opisyal" (lit.
 'Official Seal') at the upper and bottom portion of the ring respectively in all caps.

 Current seal (1975-present)

-Acting Cultural Officer Francisco B. Alvarez suggested a redesign of the seal in a letter to then City Mayor Norberto Amoranto on August 1, 1974, describing the design and symbolism of the 1948 seal as "archaic".
+Acting Cultural Officer Francisco B. Alvarez suggested a redesign of the seal in a letter to then Quezon City Mayor Norberto Amoranto on August 1, 1974, describing the design and symbolism of the 1948 seal as "archaic".
 A design proposal was made which was endorsed by Amoranto to Luciano V. Aquino, an architect.
 Aquino approved the design after adding some modifications to it himself.
 Amoranto sent the design to the Philippine Heraldry Commission and the Office of the President for its approval.
-Galo Ocampo, Technical Adviser on Heraldry recommended the design which led to the seal's approval.
-Assistant Executive Secretary Roberto V. Reyes signed the approval.
+Galo Ocampo, Technical Adviser on Heraldry, recommended the design which led to the seal's approval, and Assistant Executive Secretary Roberto V. Reyes signed the approval.
 The City Council of Quezon City officially adopted the seal through the passage of Resolution No. 10320 S-75 on February 3, 1975.